OCHA-DAP/DAP-System/DAP-System/resources/readme/readme.txt

-we need to setup a tomcat instance where to deploy the war tomcat needs an additional jar : postgres jdbc driver (currently, version 9.3-1100)
+we need to setup a tomcat instance where to deploy the war tomcat needs an additional jar : postgres jdbc driver (currently, version 9.3-1100) should go in lib folder of tomcat (for tomcat7)